redis/redis-doc/commands/expireat.md

 stores on disk the time when the key will no longer be available as Unix time, and not the remaining seconds.

-EXPIREAT works exctly like EXPIRE but instead to get the number of seconds representing the Time To Live of the key as a second argument (that is a relative way of specifing the TTL), it takes an absolute one in the form of a UNIX timestamp (Number of seconds elapsed since 1 Gen 1970).
+`EXPIREAT` works exctly like `EXPIRE` but instead to get the number of seconds representing the Time To Live of the key as a second argument (that is a relative way of specifing the `TTL`), it takes an absolute one in the form of a UNIX timestamp (Number of seconds elapsed since 1 Gen 1970).

-EXPIREAT was introduced in order to implement [the Append Only File persistence mode][1] so that EXPIRE commands are automatically translated into EXPIREAT commands for the append only file.
-Of course EXPIREAT can also used by programmers that need a way to simply specify that a given key should expire at a given time in the future.
+`EXPIREAT` was introduced in order to implement [the Append Only File persistence mode][1] so that `EXPIRE` commands are automatically translated into `EXPIREAT` commands for the append only file.
+Of course `EXPIREAT` can also used by programmers that need a way to simply specify that a given key should expire at a given time in the future.

 Since Redis 2.1.3 you can update the value of the timeout of a key already having an expire set.
-It is also possible to undo the expire at all turning the key into a normal key using the PERSIST command.
+It is also possible to undo the expire at all turning the key into a normal key using the `PERSIST` command.

 ## How the expire is removed from a key

-When the key is set to a new value using the SET command, or when a key is destroied via DEL, the timeout is removed from the key.
+When the key is set to a new value using the `SET` command, or when a key is destroied via `DEL`, the timeout is removed from the key.

 ## Restrictions with write operations against volatile keys